masternodes/vps/README.md

 # Intro
 A not-so-sucking way to install a lot of different masternodes.

+I am quite confident this is the single best and almost effortless way to setup different crypto masternodes, without bothering too much about the setup part.
+Vultr is highly recommended for this kind of setup.

+Feel free to use my reflink http://www.vultr.com/?ref=6929414-3B.

 <img src="https://github.com/marsmensch/masternode-vps-setup/blob/templates/images/collage.png" width="1024">

 Ping me at contact@marsmenschen.com for questions and send some crypto my way if you are happy.

 **Have fun, this is crypto after all!**
 ```